Eldersson1/Minecraft-Server-Guide/errors.md

 ---

-Errors aren’t failures — they’re just clues.
+Errors aren’t failures, they’re just clues.
 Once you get used to reading logs and understanding what the console’s trying to tell you, debugging becomes less “panic” and more “detective work.”